 - b.
-VP of Enrollment & Student Affairs
+Chief Student Affairs Officer

 - c.
 Director of the Wellness Center

 - d.
 Buffalo Police Department: Dial 911

 STUDENT DRUG AND ALCOHOL POLICY

 Purpose

 Trocaire College recognizes that substance abuse is a major health problem throughout the United States and thus, is committed to establishing a drug-free environment.
 Henceforth, and in accordance with the Drug-Free and Communities Act Amendments of 1989 (Public Law 101-226) & HEOA Sec.
 120 (a) (2) (B)-(C).
 HEOA amendment effective 2008 34 CFR 86, the following standards will apply.